redislabs-training/ru201/README.md

 }
 ```

-Save this file outside of the path of this repo so you don't accidentally commit it to a public-facing site.
+Remember not to commit your copy of this file to your fork of this repo if it contains sensitive credentials.

 ## Running